freenas/freenas-docs/userguide/vms.rst

 Creating VMs
 ------------

-Navigate to :menuselection:`VMs`, and click |ui-add| to open the Wizard shown in
+Click on
-:numref:`Figure %s <vms_add_fig>`:
+:menuselection:`VMs` and |ui-add| to open the wizard shown in :numref:`Figure %s <vms_add_fig>`: